 CompTIA CEO: We Must Fight for More Tech Workers

 “The way the industry will get the talent that it needs is by fighting for it.
 We can’t just assume that going forward we’re just going to have this flood of people coming in,” said CompTIA CEO, Todd Thibodeaux.
-In order to start fighting for the millions of individuals we want and need working in tech across the globe, CompTIA has announced an initiative, dubbed Project Agora (the Greek word for marketplace).
+CompTIA announced a new initiative to start fighting for the millions of individuals we want and need working in tech across the globe.

-The goal of Project Agora is to create the most respected place to start, build and supercharge your tech career.
+The project's goal is to create the most respected place to start, build and supercharge your tech career.
 It aims to attract career-intent individuals so that they can see what a variety of tech careers entail and provides these people with a myriad of engagement options and learning environments for them to start and continue their career in tech.

 CompTIA Releases New UK Legal Playbook